Board of Directors

 Senator Heitkamp grew up in a large family in the small town of Mantador, ND.
 Alongside her six brothers and sisters, she learned the value of hard work and responsibility, leading her to choose a life of public service.
 As a crime-fighting attorney general, she battled drug dealers, protected senior citizens from scams, and worked to keep sexual predators off the streets and away from kids, even after their prison terms are up.

+In 2022, Senator Heitkamp replaced David Axelrod as director of the University of Chicago’s Institute of Politics, a university she has long been committed to and a place where she deeply enjoys engaging with students over civic discussions.
 Heidi lives in Mandan, North Dakota with her husband, Dr. Darwin Lange, a family practitioner.
 They have two children, Ali and Nathan.